 No organization is immune to cyber attacks, even MSPs.
 With the proper approach to cybersecurity, MSPs can protect themselves and their customers against cyber threats.
 MSPs can also leverage cybersecurity tools and resources to stop cyber attacks before they cause long-lasting damage.

-At AlertOps, we offer an incident management platform that MSPs can use in combination with ConnectWise Manage to mitigate cyber attacks.
+To lessen the impact of cyberattacks, AlertOps provides an incident management platform that MSPs can use with ConnectWise Manage.
 With the AlertOps-ConnectWise Manage integration, MSPs can manage notifications and escalations for tickets based on various priorities, resulting in faster cyber attack identification, remediation, and resolution.